MeloHenrique/kafka-dockeree-1/README.md

 # Build and Test

 Build and run the container via `build.ps1`.
-It takes a *very* long time on first run, mainly due to pulling and building scala for the kafka manager webUI.
+It takes a *very* long time on first run.

 Once running, run with `run.ps1`.
 Note the first 3 digits of the container id and plug into the following powershell commands to test the container is working internally: